rapidsai/raft/.github/PULL_REQUEST_TEMPLATE.md

    re-reviewed/it is hard to tell what is new etc!).
 Further, please do not rebase your branch on main/force push/rewrite history, doing any of these causes the context of any comments made by reviewers to be lost.
-If conflicts occur against main they should be resolved by merging main into the branch used for making the pull request.
+If conflicts occur they should be resolved by merging the target branch into the branch used for making the pull request.

 Many thanks in advance for your cooperation!